The 2023 New Play Contest is now CLOSED. 2024 applications will open this fall.

 See below for a list of current and past winners!

-Do you have a fantastic 60-minute play or musical hiding deep in a drawer waiting for the right moment?
+Do you have an unproduced 60-minute play or musical hiding deep in a drawer waiting for the right moment?
 Maybe it’s still the tiniest seed of an idea and you’ve been waiting for a sign from the universe to finally write it out?

 THIS IS THE SIGN YOU’VE BEEN WAITING FOR!